Without an effective ecommerce sales funnel, you’re losing money.

 Dean Graziosi offers his book as a free plus shipping offer.

-Immediately after filling in your shipping information, Dean introduces two one-time-offers.
+Immediately after filling in your shipping information, Dean introduces two one-time offers.

 And that’s exactly where he gets most of the profit.
 For the book, it should cover the advertising cost.

-Besides Dean, many others have grown their businesses using the free-plus-shipping funnel.
+Besides Dean, many others have grown their businesses using the free-plus shipping funnel.

-SkinnyMeTea Free Shipping Funnel
+Example 2: SkinnyMeTea Free Shipping Funnel

 Here’s how it works.